 I also love DonaJo leggings.
 They come in at a slightly lower price point than Liquido but I would say the quality, fit, feel and function is similar.

-These Yogitoes hbands are so basic but they work!
-They stay in place and at $4 a pop, they’re cheap!
-They come in a million different colors and I think I own no fewer than 20.
+These Yogitoes headbands are so basic but they work!
+They stay in place and you can get a 12 pack for just $35.
+They come in a lot of different colors and I think I own no fewer than 20, haha.